Andr\'e-Oort for a Nonholomorphic Modular Function: Introduction

-The central theorem of this paper is the analogue of \ref{thrm:AOforj} in this setting: { {Theorem \ref{thrm:AOforChiStar2}} {Corollary \ref{cor:ChiStarALReformed}} } \begin{thrmAO}[Andr\'e-Oort for $(j,\chi^*)$] Let $V\suq\mathbb{C}^{2n}$ be a variety.
-Then $V$ contains only finitely many maximal $(j,\chi^*)$-special subvarieties. \end{thrmAO} The proof is quite similar to that of \ref{thrm:AOforj}, using techniques of o-minimality and point-counting.
-The following ``Ax-Lindemann type'' result plays a key role.
+The proof is quite similar to that of \ref{thrm:AOforj}, following a standard strategy of o-minimality and point-counting developed by Pila and Zannier.
+The majority of the novelty in its proof lies in the following ``Ax-Lindemann type'' result.
 Loosely, it says that all the algebraic sets $S\suq \uh^n$ with $\pi(S)\suq V$ are accounted for by the ``weakly $\uh$-special varieties''.
-These are defined in Section \ref{sect:Special}; put simply, they are subvarieties of $\uh^n$ cut out by geodesic relations. \begin{corAxL} Let $V$ be an irreducible subvariety of $\mathbb{C}^{2n}$ and let $\mathcal{Z}=\pi^{-1}(V)\suq\uh^n$.
-Then $\mathcal{Z}^\text{alg}$ is just the union of the weakly $\uh$-special subvarieties of $\mathcal{Z}$. \end{corAxL} Here, $\mathcal{Z}^\text{alg}$ is defined as the union of all positive-dimensional real semialgebraic subsets of $\mathcal{Z}$.
+These are defined in Section \ref{sect:Special}; put simply, they are subvarieties of $\uh^n$ cut out by geodesic relations.

-It turns out that the proof of this Ax-Lindemann result is where the majority of the work lies; the argument to go from \ref{cor:ChiStarALReformed} to \ref{thrm:AOforChiStar2}, done in Section \ref{sect:AO}, is mostly quite standard.
-The proof of \ref{cor:ChiStarALReformed} consists of several technical tricks designed to get around the fact that $\chi^*$ is not holomorphic.
-Along the way, it turns out that we need an analogous Ax-Lindemann result for the quasimodular function $\chi$, which is interesting in its own right, of course.
-For this, the holomorphicity of $\chi$ makes the problem somewhat more tractable.
-We simply take an Ax-Lindemann result of Pila \cite{Pila2013}, concerning $j$ and its derivatives, and strengthen it slightly.